Scalingo/documentation/src/_posts/platform/app/2000-01-01-review-apps.md

 automatically delete the review app.
 You can disable this behavior or add a delay to fit your needs.
 This latter setting means that you can still review PR after your dev team has closed the PR.

+The owner of the parent application is the only account which can manually delete the review app, via the Settings menu of *the review app*, submenu App management, in the dashboard, or via our [CLI](https://developers.scalingo.com/apps#delete-an-application).

+{% warning %}
+The procedure to delete a standard application is similar.
+Ensure you're deleting the review app before proceeding.
+{% endwarning %}

 If you don't want to create a new review app for each PR you can also choose among open PRs of your app to manually deploy a review app.